mmiz02/portfoliomachinelearning/team-project.md

 The teamwork was kickstarted by an individual that asked everyone for their preferred email and contact method and prepared a shared Google Drive.
 From here, we had an online Zoom meeting where we decided that we would divide ourselves depending on who would work on the code and who would work on the report.
 The agenda for the first meeting can be viewed [here](agenda.docx).

 We then booked another meeting where we would decide on the research question.
-In the second meeting, we decided between various research [questions](ideas.docx) on the best one.
+In the second meeting, we decided between various research [questions](ideas.docx) and settled on the best one.
 We also divided ourselves into 2 groups where 3 of us worked on the code and the others worked on the report.
 Personally, I worked on the report, where I developed the executive summary and the methodology.
 I also proof-read once the report was finished.
 Python was used to produce the diagrams and to carry out Track 1 (classical machine learning), and the code used can be found [here](code.py) and all the outputs can be found [here](outputs.zip).
 The data pre-processing steps can be found [here](task2.docx), even though more was added along the way but this was the initial idea.

 While the code and report were being written, we used Google Docs to collaborate and had everything shared on our Google Drive.
-To communicate, we mainly used Whatsapp since we did not find the need to have another meeting and our free time did not align easily with each other.
+To communicate, we mainly used Whatsapp since we did not find the need to have another meeting and our free time did not align easily with each other's.

 Overall, all individuals collaborated as a team and everyone was more than happy to do their part.
 One minor issue was that 2 individuals did most of the coding so the other individual ended up not really contributing.
 He then attempted to draw up an appendix to add to the report, however the group consensus was that the appendix was not needed.